 National Review Online editor Kathryn Jean Lopez interviews Fr.
-Thomas Williams on Light of the World and the media reaction.
+Thomas Williams on

 So what exactly did the pope say in his new book and what does the Catholic Church say about condom use?
 Father Thomas D. Williams is a Michigan-born Catholic priest, professor at Regina Apostolorum University in Rome, and author of Knowing Right from Wrong: A Christian Guide to Conscience, Greater Than You Think, and A Heart Like His, among other books.
 He took some questions about the current papal media frenzy about condoms.